 Regional and global cholera surveillance have been strengthened over the last year, including through activities implemented by the WHO cholera Incident Management Support Team (IMST).

-The Epidemiology Working Group supported this effort by publishing interim recommendations on standard data and metadata sets for regional and global cholera reporting in February.
-Those are being updated by the Epidemiology Working Group.
+The Epidemiology Working Group supported this effort by publishing interim recommendations on standard data and metadata sets for regional and global cholera reporting.